sttp/Specification/CONTRIBUTING.md

 Which gets rendered as:
 > :warning: This is a very important note in the spec.

+For notes that are specific to reference implementations of the specification, use the following format:

+`> :wrench: This note is used to call out information related to reference implementations or API development.`

+Which gets rendered as:
+> :wrench: This note is used to call out information related to reference implementations or API development.

 ### Adding Questions and Responses

 While we are drafting the documentation, in order to make it easier to ask questions or make comments about a particular subject in-line to the text, we will support the following style for questions and associated responses:

 `> :tomato::question: author-initials: _question to be asked?_`

-`> :bulb: responder-initials: explanatory response...`
+`> :bulb: responder-initials: _explanatory response..._`

+`> :confused: responder-initials: _confused response..._`

-`> :thumbsup: responder-initials: positive response...`
+`> :thumbsup: responder-initials: _positive response..._`

-`> :thumbsdown: responder-initials: negative response...`
+`> :thumbsdown: responder-initials: _negative response..._`

 Which gets rendered as:

 > :tomato::question: author-initials: _question to be asked?_

-> :bulb: responder-initials: explanatory response...
+> :bulb: responder-initials: _explanatory response..._

+> :confused: responder-initials: _confused response..._

-> :thumbsup: responder-initials: positive response...
+> :thumbsup: responder-initials: _positive response..._

-> :thumbsdown: responder-initials: negative response...
+> :thumbsdown: responder-initials: _negative response..._

 Please keep the questions and responses close to topic area of concern.
 If the questions and responses get lengthy, we will move content to a new issue (see [STTP Issue Tracker](https://github.com/sttp/Specification/issues)) for further discussion and simply add a link the new issue from within the documentation text.